seanmarpo/interview-prep/Notes.md

         * `Access-Control-Allow-Methods` - What methods can be used cross-origin
         * `Access-Control-Allow-Headers` - What headers can be sent cross-origin
         * `Access-Control-Max-Age` - How long until you need to make another pre-flighted request
+        * `Access-Control-Allow-Credentials` - Whether the browser should send credentials with the request (Cookies, Authorization headers, or TLS client certificates)
     * "Simple requests" do not trigger a pre-flight request
         * Methods: `GET`, `HEAD`, `POST`
     * All other requests trigger a pre-flight request which is an HTTP `OPTIONS` request to determine the CORS requirements of the cross-origin site being requested